-Zakk Wilde Balancing Ozzy Osbourne, Black Label Society, Zakk Sabbath And Solo Work [Opinion]
+Zakk Wilde Balancing Ozzy Osbourne, Black Label Society, Zakk Sabbath, And Solo Work [Opinion]

 “I think you’ll keep working hard.
 If you have a work ethic and it’s in you, nothing is going to make that go away because you’re driven.
 Driven people don’t need motivation and driven people won’t change.”

-Zakk Wilde and of course Ozzy Osbourne as well, believe in metal music and they believe that the music business is what one makes of it.
+Zakk Wilde, and of course Ozzy Osbourne as well, believe in metal music, and they believe that the music business is what one makes of it.
 Zakk Wilde is a firm believer in playing the music one wants to play, promoting the music, and letting the chips fall.

 Zakk Wilde is quoted in Gig City explaining that complaints about the music business are overstated.
 There is still room for hard working metal musicians.